 We looked at our privileges.
 Led by example.
 You need to show it, otherwise telling is not effective.
 We started a process that took 20 years.
-But if you don't 6 In the past 20 years, what has made start to observe your own privileges and to change, it's impossible to persuade us more persuasive or more effective at influencing the practices of others? others to do it.
+But if you don't to change, it's impossible to persuade others to do it.
 Change starts with you.